japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingDeduplicateExec.md

 == [[StreamingDeduplicateExec]] StreamingDeduplicateExec Unary Physical Operator for Streaming Deduplication

-`StreamingDeduplicateExec` is a unary physical operator that <<spark-sql-streaming-StateStoreWriter.adoc#, writes state to StateStore>> with <<spark-sql-streaming-WatermarkSupport.adoc#, support for streaming watermark>>.
+`StreamingDeduplicateExec` is a unary physical operator that <<spark-sql-streaming-StateStoreWriter.md#, writes state to StateStore>> with <<spark-sql-streaming-WatermarkSupport.md#, support for streaming watermark>>.

 [NOTE]
 ====